sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 The duration of this existing session is unknown: the message is warning you that it may expire without warning.

+### Error `Cannot issue S3A Role Delegation Tokens without full AWS credentials`

+An S3A filesystem instance has been asked for a Role Delegation Token, but the instance is only authenticated with session tokens.
+This means that a set of role tokens cannot be requested.

+Note: no attempt is made to convert the existing set of session tokens into a delegation token, unlike the Session Delegation Tokens.
+This is because the role of the current session (if any) is unknown.

 ## <a name="implementation"></a> Implementation Details